-Later still I read Silva’s wonderful commentary on Philippians (1992), which along with his Explorations in Exegetical Method: Galatians as a Test Case (1996) became the model for my own exegetical method—a model from which I undoubtedly fall short at every turn.
+Later still I read Silva’s wonderful commentary on Philippians (1992), which along with his Explorations in Exegetical Method: Galatians as a Test Case (1996) became a guiding light for my own handling of the biblical text—and a model from which I undoubtedly fall short at every turn.
 (Note that, since then, both works by Silva have been released in second editions: see Philippians and the perhaps more aptly titled Interpreting Galatians: Explorations in Exegetical Method .)
-But above all, it was Silva’s chapter 14 in the first edition of his and Kaiser’s book, “The Case for Calvinistic Hermeneutics,” that laid before me the prospect of a truly and consciously theological hermeneutics.
-In turn this program, which I adopted wholeheartedly, lead me to search for a normative exegesis, which brought me first to the Magisterial Reformation, and then to what the Reformers considered to be their own normative exegesis: that of the Church Fathers.
+But above all, it was Silva’s chapter 14 in the first edition of Introduction, “The Case for Calvinistic Hermeneutics,” that laid before me the prospect of a truly and consciously theological hermeneutics.
+It was this program, which I adopted wholeheartedly, which lead me to search for a normative exegesis, which brought me first to the Magisterial Reformation, and then to what the Reformers considered to be their own normative exegesis: that of the Church Fathers.

-So it is that now, 11 years after meeting Kaiser and Silva for the first time through An Introduction to Biblical Hermeneutics, I’m eagerly looking forward to meeting them anew through this second edition of Our Book.
+So it is that now, 11 years after first meeting Silva through An Introduction to Biblical Hermeneutics, I’m eagerly looking forward to meeting them anew through this second edition of Our Book.

-So you want to read something by Silva?
+So you want to read something by Moisés Silva?
 No problem!
 Here you go:

 - Contemporary Theories of Biblical Interpretation (New Interpreter’s Bible, Vol. 1, 107-24)